esl/MongooseIM/doc/tutorials/jingle.md

 * [XEP-0298] (COIN - Conference Information)
 * [XEP-0340] (COLIBRI - Conferences with Lightweight Bridging)

-Typically, one of the participants assumes the role of `focus agent`, although this role can also be handled by a server-side component.
+Typically, one of the participants takes on the role of the `focus agent`; however, this role does not need to be held by a call participant.
+Instead, the `focus agent` may also be implemented as a server-side entity, such as:
+- a custom XMPP server extension module, or
+- an external XMPP component.

 While it is technically possible to host the `mixer` and `relay` on a participant’s device, this usually leads to poor performance.